sourcifyeth/repository-chain-archiver/README.md

 ## Description

-Repository Chain Archiver is a tool designed to efficiently archive repositories.
+Repository Chain Archiver is a tool designed to efficiently archive the Sourcify repository.

 ```ts
 const repositoryChain1Archiver = new RepositoryChainArchiver(